Triple Root Systems, Quasi-determinantal Quivers and Linear Free Divisors: Triple Root System

 We call an element of $R(\Gamma)$ a {\it root}.
 We also call each $E_i$ a {\it simple (positive) root} of $R(\Gamma)$.
-Note that for Dynkin diagrams, the set of divisors $Y$ in $\mathcal{G}$ with the property $(Y\cdot Y)=-2$ form the root system (\cite{pinkham}).
-Hence, all roots associated with Dynkin diagrams are obtained by $(Y\cdot Y)=-2$ (\cite{M}, compare with \cite{bourbaki}).
+Note that for Dynkin diagrams, the set of divisors $Y$ in $\mathcal{G}$ with the property $(Y\cdot Y)=-2$ form the root system (\cite{pinkham}, \cite{M}, compare with \cite{bourbaki}).

-From now on, we will denote the unique vertex in the triple tree with weight $3$ by $E_0$ and the coefficient of $E_0$ in a root $Y$ by $a_0$.
+From now on, we will denote by $E_0$ the unique vertex in an RTP-tree with weight $3$ and the coefficient of $E_0$ in a root $Y$ by $a_0$.

 \begin{lemma} If $Y =\sum a_iE_i$ is a positive divisor on $\Gamma$ then $(Y\cdot Y)\leq -2$. \end{lemma}

 \begin{proof} It easily follows from the fact that $p(Y)\leq 0$ (see also \cite{artin}).\end{proof}